brownag/rgeomorphon/README.md

 #> To cite package 'rgeomorphon' in publications use:
 #>
 #>   Brown A (2025). _rgeomorphon: A Lightweight Implementation of the
-#>   'Geomorphon' Algorithm_.
+#>   Geomorphon Algorithm_.
 R package version 0.3.0,
 #>   <https://github.com/brownag/rgeomorphon/>.
 #>
 #>   Jasiewicz J, Stepinski T (2013).
 "Geomorphons - a pattern recognition